 Optional inflatable rear seatbelts add another level of protection for rear seat occupants.

 The most direct competitor to the Fusion Energi is the Honda Accord Plug-In Hybrid, which is more efficient than the Ford - both in hybrid and electric-only modes.
-Other rivals include smaller vehicles like the Toyota Prius Plug-In Hybrid and the Chevrolet Volt, the latter of which can travel an impressive 53 miles using solely electricity.
+Other rivals include smaller vehicles like the Toyota Prius Prime and the Chevrolet Volt, the latter of which can travel an impressive 53 miles using solely electricity.